Patient Care Program

 Students will learn about the settings, work outline and responsibilities of a patient care technician; the Patient’s Bill of Rights, infection control and first aid; vital signs; supportive, elderly, palliative and hospice care; medical terminology; medical conditions as they relate to the body systems; phlebotomy and EKG (See phlebotomy and EKG program descriptions above).

-Students will master the following skill sets: following infection control and safety guidelines; performing an accurate assessment of vital signs; applying dressings and removing sutures; turning, positioning and transferring patients; applying restraints; assisting with dressing and ambulation; setting up meals, feeding and bathing patients; identifying, handling and disposing of infectious and hazardous waste; performing phlebotomy and EKG; and recognizing abuse.
+Students will master the following skill sets: following infection control and safety guidelines; performing an accurate assessment of vital signs; applying dressings and removing sutures; turning, positioning and transferring patients; applying restraints; assisting with dressing and ambulation; setting up meals, feeding and bathing patients; identifying, handling and disposing of infectious and hazardous waste; CPR certification, performing phlebotomy, EKG, urinalysis, glucose and hematocrit and hemoglobin testing.
 Upon completion of the program, students will be eligible to sit for the MedCA certification exam.

 Because PCTs work with patients on a daily basis, they need to have solid communication skills and be empathetic and attentive to their needs.